From the rising of the sun to its going down,

 11 Jonathan said to David, “Come!
 Let’s go out into the field.”
 They both went out into the field.

-12 Jonathan said to David, “By the Lord God of Israel, when I have sounded out my father about this time tomorrow, or the third day, if there is good toward David, won’t I then send to you, and disclose it to you?
-13 The Lord do so to Jonathan, and more also, should it please my father to do you evil, if I do not disclose it to you, and send you away, that you may go in peace.
+12 Jonathan said to David, “By the Lord God of Israel, when I have sounded out my father about this time tomorrow, or the third day, if there is good concerning David, won’t I then send to you, and disclose it to you?
+13 The Lord do so to Jonathan, and more also, should it please my father to do evil to you, if I do not disclose it to you, and send you away, that you may go in peace.
 May the Lord be with you, as he has been with my father.
-14 You shall not only show me the loving kindness of the Lord while I still live, that I not die; 15 but you shall also not cut off your kindness from my house forever; no, not when the Lord has cut off every one of the enemies of David from the face of the earth.”
+14 You shall not only show me the loving kindness of the Lord while I still live, that I not die, 15 but you shall also not cut off your kindness from my house forever, no, not even when the Lord has cut off every one of the enemies of David from the face of the earth.”

 16 So Jonathan made a covenant with the house of David, saying, “The Lord will require it at the hand of David’s enemies.”
-17 Jonathan caused David to swear again, for the love that he had for him; for he loved him as he loved his own soul.
+17 Jonathan made David swear it again, for the love that he had for him, for he loved him as he loved himself.

 28 Jonathan answered Saul, “David earnestly asked permission of me to go to Bethlehem.
 29 He said, ‘Please let me go, for our family has a sacrifice in the city.
 My brother has commanded me to be there.
 Now, if I have found favor in your eyes, please let me go away and see my brothers.’
 Therefore he has not come to the king’s table.”